-Mentors go to elementary schools to bring more Indigenous students to summer camps, aiming to take the mystery and intimidation out of science and provide engaging and experiential learning.
+The faculty is building an environmental research and teaching collaboration that prioritizes Indigenous involvement, and has hired a new Indigenous Scholar in National Resource Science.
+Mentors visit elementary schools to bring more Indigenous students to summer camps, aiming to take the mystery and intimidation out of science and provide engaging, experiential learning.